taeyeobyeo/z3-examples-with-c/README.md

 ### Folder 1, 2, 3 each contains different puzzle solutions.

+each folder contains samples of example files called input or input#.

 #### Folder 1 -> Sudoku*
 ```
 This project creates answer for sudoku with an additional rule.